2187Nick/thinkscript/near_the_money/README.md

    C. If the total amount is greater than Premium Extreme Level.
 Then alert bubble "Sell" will appear on that candle.

+   Note: The upper indicator checks if price is moving up by comparing previous close price vs current price.
+It will only alert a "Sell" if we are moving up.
+It will fail to alert if that requirement is not met. ( I will improve on this in the future).

    Note: I avoid the signals during roughly the first 15 minutes of market open.
  ```